 Property And Freedom

-Center for Free Enterprise (CFE) recently released a renewed version for Korean translation of “Property and Freedom” by Richard Pipes.
-A world-renowned historian, Richard Pipes served as a Baird Research professor at Harvard University.
-He also held the post of Director of East European and Soviet Affairs under President Reagan.
-“Property of Freedom”, ever since its publication has been acknowledged as a masterpiece explaining the relationship between the ownership of property and freedom.
-It is truly a blessing for Korean readers to enjoy a newly designed and edited version of the book in the face of an era people are readily abiding to government regulation and control.
+Center for Free Enterprise (CFE) recently released a new Korean translation of <Property and Freedom> by Richard Pipes.
+Pipes, a world-renowned historian, served as the Baird Research Professor at Harvard University and was also the Director of East European and Soviet Affairs under President Reagan.
+Since its initial publication, <Property and Freedom> has been acknowledged as a masterpiece, explaining the intricate relationship between property ownership and freedom.
+It is truly a gift for Korean readers to enjoy this newly designed and edited version of the book, especially in an era where many readily submit to government regulation and control.

 book image

-The book is consisted of 5 chapters in total.
-The first two unfolds the very concept and history of ownership and policies around it.
-The 3rd and 4th chapter are a contrast of case studies of Russia and the UK to analyze the relationship between property and politics.
-In conclusion, Pipes warns us of coming threat to harm the freedom of society that welfare states of 20th century may bring upon.
+The book is divided into five chapters.
+The first two explore the concept and history of property ownership and the policies surrounding it.
+The third and fourth chapters present case studies of Russia and the UK, analyzing the relationship between property and politics in each.
+In conclusion, Pipes warns of the looming threat to societal freedom posed by the welfare states of the 20th century.

 The Road to Serfdom